IdanKoblik/Jukebox/install.md

 ---
-title: Installing Jukebox on your plugin
+title: Installing Jukebox on your app
 editLink: true
 ---